hats-finance/Convergence-Finance---IBO-0x0e410e7af8e70fc5bffcdbfbdf1673ee7b3d0777/technical-docs/_intro.md

 We, as the Convergence team, want to cover as much as possible these critical parts.
 Any breaches leading to a partial or a total locking of the funds will be rewarded in this audit competition.

-Gas optimisation, unless if it's 20% of a tx will not be rewarded.

 ## Contracts to audit

 ### VestingCvg